 Exercise 8: Look at your Research Record (pp. 45-46) or outline (or go back to p.
 57 Chapter 9, Exercise 4), and note possible limitations.

-Self-Reflection Answer the following questions: - Have I defined essential keywords and terms? - Have I substituted more academic vocabulary for conversational words? - Have I used hedging language where necessary? - Have I noted possible limitations of my research?
+- Have I defined essential keywords and terms? - Have I substituted more academic vocabulary for conversational words? - Have I used hedging language where necessary? - Have I noted possible limitations of my research?